 Our Department is also large and intellectually diverse.
 We have faculty members who apply state-of-the-art statistical methods to models of political behavior, who use game theory to study strategic interaction in domestic and international politics, who produce rich and nuanced qualitative studies of political culture, and who explore the history of political thought.
 Notwithstanding this diversity, there is a tradition among the faculty of collegiality, of respecting each others’ approaches to the study of politics.
 This atmosphere of tolerance for a wide range of epistemologies and methodologies sets the tone for productive graduate study.

 The intellectual diversity of our department is matched by the variety of topics we cover in our courses.

-- The comparative politics courses we offer stress such important themes as democratization and legacies of authoritarianism, political economy, political culture, development, violence, institutions, and political change, as well as the politics of numerous world regions.
+- The comparative politics courses we offer stress such important themes as democratization and legacies of authoritarianism, political economy, political culture, identities and ideologies, development, violence, institutions, and political change, as well as the politics of numerous world regions.

 - Our faculty in international relations provide advanced training in the full range of subfield topics, including international political economy, international organizations, international security, international law, and foreign policy.

 - Our American politics group includes scholars with national reputations in the study of major institutions such as the courts, Congress, and the presidency.
 We also have a robust political behavior group with expertise in elections and voting, public opinion, political psychology, and media and politics.

 - The political theory field spans a broad historical range that includes ancient political theory, early modern political philosophy, and modern and post-modern political thought.
 It also incorporates important themes such as citizenship and democracy, constitutionalism and legal theory, post-structuralism, and gender studies.